 Remember to include team projects also, because many interviewers use this question to determine your ability to work successfully within a team.

 3. Writing Samples

 Many interviewers will request writing samples before or during your interview.
-Have a few copies ready to submit of different types of writing, which correspond to the job’s requirements such as blog posts, ad campaigns, business letters and sales proposals.
+Have a few copies ready to submit different types of writing, which correspond to the job’s requirements such as blog posts, ad campaigns, business letters, and sales proposals.